 Whether you’re seeking a cottage in a quintessential English village such as Shamley Green or Shere, a Victorian townhouse close to the centre of Guildford or a modern family home, there are a host of options to choose from.

-In the past 12 months, an average of £300,336 was paid for flats and £544,224 for houses.
-Homes in the GU1 postcode area are among the hotspots right now, with London Road and Hillier Road proving popular in the past three months.
+In the past 12 months, an average of £307,630 was paid for flats, £566,296 for semi-detached houses and £995,569 for detached houses.
+Homes in the GU1 postcode area are among the hotspots right now, with London Road and Hillier Road proving popular.

 Several new developments have sprung up in the Guildford area in the last five years, with 1,060 private homes being built.